Discover the Essence: The Bamboo Path to Zen and Conscious Living!

-Bamboo is versatile!
-Bamboo is truly a remarkable renewable resource.
-It is a material that for centuries has been and continues to be used by more than half of the world's population for applications as varied as food, shelter, fuel and clothing.
+Bamboo is a remarkable renewable resource.
+It is a material that for centuries has been and continues to be used by more than half the world's population for applications as varied as food, shelter, fuel and clothing.
 These applications make bamboo a vital non-timber, non-oil resource.
 With a tensile strength superior to steel, it is one of the most versatile and durable natural resources in the world.

-Bamboo plays an important role in reducing wood consumption, environmental and forest protection, poverty alleviation and sustainable development in rural economies.
-It is the fastest growing canopy for the reforestation of degraded lands and releases 35% more oxygen than equivalent wooden supports.
+Bamboo is sustainable! and plays an important role in reducing wood consumption, environmental and forest protection, poverty alleviation and sustainable development of rural economies.
+It is the fastest growing canopy for reforesting degraded lands and releases 35% more oxygen than equivalent wooden supports.

-Bamboo is a highly renewable material.
+Bamboo is highly renewable.
 It is one of the fastest growing plants on Earth.
-Bamboo does not need replanting, grows without fertilizers or pesticides and is harvested from controlled supports with an incredible growth cycle of three to five years.
+Bamboo does not need replanting, grows without fertilizers or pesticides and is harvested from controlled supports with an incredible three to five year growth cycle.
 Bamboo is not a wood, but a kind of grass .
-Bamboo offers vital economic and ecological benefits for the lives of millions of people around the world; providing food, fuel, housing, furniture, craft products and soil and water conservation.
+Bamboo offers economic and ecological benefits vital to the lives of millions of people around the world; providing food, fuel, housing, furniture, craft products, and soil and water conservation.

-- A viable and high-yield replacement for wood and oil based products.
+- A viable, high-yield replacement for wood and petroleum-based products.

-- Important economic and ecological benefits, including soil and water conservation, jobs, numerous product and food applications and more than 1000 documented uses.
+- Important economic and ecological benefits, including soil and water conservation, jobs, numerous product and food applications, and over 1000 documented uses.

-- A surprisingly short growth cycle, it can be harvested in 3-5 years versus 15-20, typical of many hardwoods.
+- Surprisingly short growth cycle, can be harvested in 3-5 years versus the 15-20 typical of many hardwoods.